|Alcohol Policy||Cancelling Your Interviews/Campus Visit|

 Third-party Recruiting Agency Policy

 If you are a third-party recruiter posting a job for a client, it will be necessary to disclose the client name for whom you are recruiting in the job description box on CareerBuzz.
-All job posting requests from third-party recruiters without the client name will receive an email requesting that information.
-If an update to the job posting is not made within 48 hours of receiving the email request then the job positing will be deleted from the system.
+All job posting requests from third-party recruiters without the client name will be declined.

-Third-party recruiters are eligible to participate in the Career Fair ONLY IF they are recruiting for their own respective organization OR they explicitly state the company they are representing at the time of registration and during the fair.
+Third-party recruiters are eligible to participate in the Career Fair ONLY if they are recruiting for their own respective organization OR they explicitly state the company they are representing at the time of registration and during the fair.
 The recruiting complexities that exist for a third-party recruiter far surpass those of a typical employer.
-Therefore, GT Career Services reserves the right to deny access and participation to any third-party employer.
+Therefore, the GT Career Center reserves the right to deny access and participation to any third-party employer.